We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 For more information, please read our cookie policy.

-Holders of existing British Gliding Association (BGA) Glider Certificates should contact the BGA directly regarding conversion to a Part- SFCL sailplane licence.
+Holders of existing British Gliding Association (BGA) Gliding Certificates should contact the BGA directly regarding conversion to a Part- SFCL sailplane licence (SPL).

-Pilots that hold either a LAPL(S) or UK issued EASA SPL will have their licences reissued as UK Part SFCL SPL when they next apply to us for a licensing service for their sailplane licence, or if they apply to the BGA to extend their privileges are being added to the Part-SFCL SPL at the time of licence issue.
+Pilots that hold either a LAPL(S) or UK issued EASA SPL will have their licences reissued as UK Part SFCL SPL when they next apply to us for a licensing service for their sailplane licence, or if they apply to the BGA to add additional privileges to the Part-SFCL SPL.

 The BGA website advises on who needs to convert and relevant dates.